 A Note from Pastor Paul & Karen

-We miss you all, are praying for you and hope that you are staying strong in your faith.
+We love you all, are praying for you, miss you and appreciate you!

 Pastor Paul and Karen